artefactual/atom-docs/user-manual/import-export/csv-import.rst

 column in the archival description CSV and populating it with the exact accession number(s) used during your accessions data import.

-Alternatively, you can use the ``qubitParentSlug`` column to link existing descriptions in AtoM to new or updated accessions records via your import - more details below.
+Alternatively, you can use the ``qubitParentSlug`` column to link an existing description in AtoM to new or updated accessions records via your import - more details below.

 An example CSV template file is available in the